This post contains affiliate links.

 I love learning about cultures and traditions, and this harvest bowl recipe has a strong tradition behind it.
-In order to use the three sisters planting method, corn, beans, and squash are planted in that order in mounds of dirt.
+To use the three sisters’ planting method, corn, beans, and squash are planted in mounds of dirt in that order.
 This allows each plant to grow healthy and strong and work together in pollination and support.
-The beans actually grow up the corn stalks for support, how neat is that?
-Each one works together to grow and that’s why these crops are some of the most important in Native tradition.
+The beans grow up the corn stalks for support; how neat is that?
+Each one works together to grow, so these crops are some of the most important in Native tradition.

-These harvest bowls bring together these crops with warm, comforting flavors.
-Each ingredient is a different color, too, which makes for a gorgeous presentation.
-This would be perfect for a Thanksgiving side dish or for any holiday gathering.
+Plus, pairing the squash, the beans, and the corn brings together all the essential amino acids to make it a complete protein when eaten together as a bowl!
+This would be perfect for a Thanksgiving side dish or any holiday gathering.
 The flavors are neutral enough to fit with any main dish!

 Reader rating